-Malcolm Richmond Non-Executive Director Appointed 25 October 2006 Qualifications B. Science Hons (Metallurgy) and B. Commerce Merit (Econs) (New South Wales) Professor Richmond has 30 years' experience with the Rio Tinto and CRA Groups in a number of positions including: Vice President, Strategy and Acquisitions, Managing Director, Research and Technology, Managing Director Development (Hamersley Iron Pty Limited) and Director of Hismelt Experience Corporation Pty Limited.
+Malcolm Richmond Non-Executive Director Appointed 25 October 2006 Qualifications B. Science Hons (Metallurgy) and B. Commerce Merit (Econs) (New South Wales) Experience Professor Richmond has 30 years' experience with the Rio Tinto and CRA Groups in a number of positions including: Vice President, Strategy and Acquisitions, Managing Director, Research and Technology, Managing Director Development (Hamersley Iron Pty Limited) and Director of Hismelt Corporation Pty Limited.
 He was formerly Deputy Chairman of the Australian Mineral Industries Research Association and Vice President of the WA Chamber of Minerals and Energy.
 Professor Richmond also served as a Member on the Boards of a number of public and governmental bodies and other public listed companies.
 Professor Richmond is a qualified metallurgist and economist with extensive senior executive and board experience in the resource and technology industries both in Australia and internationally.
-His interests include corporate strategy and the development markets for internationally traded minerals and metals - particularly in Asia.
+His special interests include corporate strategy and the development of markets for internationally traded minerals and metals - particularly in Asia.
 He is currently a Visiting Professor at the Graduate School of Management and School of Engineering, University of Western Australia, and a Fellow of the Australian Academy of Technological Sciences & Engineering, a Fellow of Australian Institute of Mining and Metallurgy and a Member of Strategic Planning Institute (US).
-Shares - 100,000 (indirectly) Relevant interest in Unlisted \$2.078 (6 March 2012) directors' options - 500,000 securities Unlisted \$2.788 (6 March 2012) directors' options - 600,000 Unlisted \$3.978 (2 December 2012) directors' options - 600,000 Other current Non-Executive Director of: MIL Resources Limited (MGK) (since August 2001) directorships in listed (1) Structural Monitoring Systems Plc (SMN) (since 17 October 2006) (2) entities (3) Advanced Braking Technology Ltd (ABV) (since 28 August 2006) Former directorships in None other listed entities in past 3 years
+Relevant interest in securities Shares - 100,000 (indirectly) Unlisted \$2.078 (6 March 2012) directors' options - 500,000 Unlisted \$2.788 (6 March 2012) directors' options - 600,000 Unlisted \$3.978 (2 December 2012) directors' options - 600,000 Other current directorships in listed entities Non-Executive Director of: (1) MIL Resources Limited (MGK) (since August 2001) (2) Structural Monitoring Systems PIc (SMN) (since 17 October 2006) (3) Advanced Braking Technology Ltd (ABV) (since 28 August 2006) Former directorships in other listed entities in past 3 years None